bisturi/bisturi/docs/reference/01_simple_packet_creation.md

 ```

-This is very convenient but may be it is not the optimal of the default of 'type' is 2
-for all the packets that you need.
-In that case, you can redefine the class and set the
+or change the default for all the packet's instances redefining the class and setting the
-default in the field itself.
+default in the field itself:

 ```python
 >>> class TLP(Packet):